-A § 15 package store may sell wine, malt beverages, and distilled spirits by auction only if the package store applies for and receives the proper license from the LLA with the prior approval of the ABCC.
+A § 15 package store may sell wine, malt beverages, and distilled spirits by auction under § 14A only if the package store applies for and receives the proper license from the LLA with the prior approval of the ABCC.

-To obtain such an auction license under § 14A, the package store be issued a license under § 15.
-These auctions must be held only at the location described on the auction license but may be licensed to be held at "premises which are either the principal place of business or headquarters of the applicant and which are legally zoned to allow such sales, or which are the premises of a licensee under Section 12 or Section 15 of M.G.L.
+These auctions must be held only at the location described on the auction license but may be licensed to be held at "premises which are either the principal place of business or headquarters of the applicant and which are legally zoned to allow such sales or which are the premises of a licensee under Section 12 or Section 15 of M.G.L.
 Chapter 138."